 Because it’s quite common for adults over age 65 to develop pneumonia, bronchitis, or other serious health complications after contracting the flu, it’s vital to seek medical help early on.
 A proper diagnosis is the only way to ensure correct treatment.
 Additionally, there are steps a medical professional can take to help shorten the course of the illness.

-Rather than risking exposure to additional germs in an ER or urgent care waiting room, get care delivered to your home with DispatchHealth.
-With a simple call they will send a team of ER-trained medical professionals – also referred to as the ‘Traveling Flu Crew’ – to your home, ready to diagnose and treat any number of maladies including the flu.
+Last year’s flu season was the longest in 10 years.
+And as people traveled to ERs with symptoms, they put others at risk of contracting the illness.
+Rather than risking exposure to additional germs in an ER waiting room, get care delivered to your home with DispatchHealth.
+With a simple call to 1-866-FLU-CREW they will send a team of emergency care providers (referred to as the “Traveling Flu Crew“) to your home, ready to diagnose and treat complex injuries and illnesses.
 They can also perform breathing treatments, check for signs of pneumonia, and provide antiviral drugs to shorten the course of the illness.
 Best of all, they’re partnered with most major insurance companies including Medicare and Medicaid, and they handle billing directly with those companies.

 2. Pay Attention to Hydration